lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 1. You want to build a lifestyle business or you are working on building your lifestyle business.
 2. You want to stay independent.
 You have no interest in raising money, giving up equity or working with investors.
 3. You want to be part of a collective of other folks walking the same path as you.
-4. Pre-vetted, on-demand resources in areas you're not as well-versed in to help you get to the next level of your business would be helpful.
+4. You want access to pre-vetted, on-demand resources in areas you're not as well-versed in to help you get to the next level of your business.

-If you resonated with any of the above, let us know through this [Typeform](https://sb8ymec79d1.typeform.com/to/IhqBPWkh).
-We are also accepting founding Collective member donations for those who want to secure their interest and be part of shaping how Picnic Collective will be run.
-If you donate over $50, you'll have the opportunity for a meet & greet with me to share your stories and ideas or just have a chat with me!
+If you resonated with any of the above, let us know through this Typeform or subscribe below to stay updated on Picnic Collective.
+We are also accepting founding Picnic Collective member donations for those who want to secure their interest and have some influence or insight on how Picnic Collective will be run.
+You may also have the opportunity for a meet & greet with me to share your story or ideas, or just to have a chat!

+## Final thoughts

+If you made it this far, thank you for your readership and continued support and for allowing me to be open and vulnerable.

+To the number of you who reached out, who barely know me on a personal level but noticed my absence with Lunch Money and cared enough to ask me how I'm doing, I truly appreciate you.

+I'm still slowly getting back into the swing of things and clearly have a lot on my plate, but I am committed to getting through it all, slowly but surely.
+I appreciate your patience!

 ***